dolthub/docs/content/introduction/installation/docker.md

 ### Define configuration for the server

-You can either define server configuration as commandline arguments, or you can use yaml configuration file.
+You can either define server configuration as command line arguments, or you can use yaml configuration file.
-For the commandline argument definition you can simply define arguments after whole docker command.
+For the command line argument definition you can simply define arguments at the end of the docker command.
+See [the Dolt server configuration documentation](https://docs.dolthub.com/sql-reference/server/configuration) for more details and available options.

 ```bash
 > docker run -p 3307:3306 dolthub/dolt-sql-server:latest -l debug --no-auto-commit